Duality of optimization problems with gauge functions: Duality for general convex optimization

 \section{Duality for general convex optimization}

-In this section, we show that the previous results for gauge optimization can be extended to the more general convex optimization problems.
-To this end, we first decompose the general convex function of the problem, which is not necessarily nonnegative, into a linear and a nonnegative convex functions.
-Then, we consider the so-called \emph{perspective}~\cite{ABD2017, ABF2013} for the nonnegative convex function.
-The perspective function gives a gauge one essentially equivalent to the convex function.
+In this section we extend the previous results for gauge optimization to more general convex optimization problems.
+To this end, we first decompose general convex function of the problem, which is not necessarily nonnegative, into a linear and a nonnegative convex functions.
+Then, we consider the so-called \emph{perspective}~\cite{ABD2017,ABF2013} for the nonnegative convex function.
+The perspective function is a gauge one essentially equivalent to the original nonnegative convex function.
 Consequently, we reformulate the general convex function into a sum of linear function and a gauge one.
 The reformulation enables us to apply the results in the previous section for a general convex optimization problem.